orbitdb/field-manual/05_Customizing_OrbitDB/01_Definitions.md

 # What are Stores, AccessControllers and Indicies.

 Before we start to implement
-our custom store, access controller and index to allow our users to comment on each others notes, we should probably define what a store, AccessController and Index are and what
+our custom store, access controller, and index to allow our users to comment on each others notes, we should probably define what a store, AccessController and Index are and what